 Pulsing the precise laser energy throughout the oral tissues not only targets the pathological microorganisms but biostimulates the surrounding area.
 PIPS assisted root canal therapy becomes an ideal solution for people who have concerns about the health impacts of conventional root canal therapy yet do not want to have an extraction of their abscessed tooth.
 Having an understanding of the multiple factors that lead to oral infections, an integrated approach must to be taken to eliminate these infections in a comprehensive manner.
 At Laser + Holistic Dental, a combination of pharmaceutical and surgical intervention is recommended utilising supportive technologies that deliver broad spectrum antimicrobial results such as lasers, medical grade ozone and antimicrobial photodynamic therapy.

 Dental lasers on the appropriate settings and wavelengths will decontaminate the tooth, gum and bone surfaces where microorganisms have penetrated beyond the reach of conventional dental instruments.
-The use of the Er-YAG laser for treating decayed teeth as well as in preparing the enamel for preventative fissure seals, offers many advantages.
+The use of the Er-YAG laser for treating decayed teeth as well as in preparing the enamel for preventative fissure seals, offers many benefits.
 Firstly the sensitive pulp tissue of the tooth is not overheated compared to the standard dental drill.
 This wavelength also has an antimicrobial decontamination effect on the treated tissue, which destroys both aerobic and anaerobic bacteria .The Er:YAG laser beam/spot size is smaller than a dental bur therefore more sound dental tissue is preserved whilst simultaneously creating a surface with increased bond strength of the adhesive dental filling material.
 These factors all contribute to reduced microleakage and prevention of reinfection of the tooth at the filling-tooth interface.27 , 28

 For those who elect to have their infected teeth extracted or the residual bone cysts/cavitations treated, Laser + Holistic Dental developed a protocol designed to eliminate the infection in the jaw bone, oxygenate and improve the blood flow to the diseased bony site promoting regeneration for a potential dental implant at a later stage.
 Firstly thorough removal of all periodontal ligament epithelium is undertaken using both mechanical and laser curettage of the extraction site sealing the blood vessels and nerves.
 Medical ozone gas is applied to the wound which also destroys the anaerobic microorganisms and helps oxygenate the developing blood clot.